polygonben/polygonben.github.io/_posts/2023-07-08-Cobalt-Strike-Beacon-Analysis.md

   }
 ```

 Going through this line by line, we first see a conditional statement, `If ([IntPtr]::size -eq 8) {...`. `[IntPtr]::size` is an integer that defines the architecture type.
 In a 32-bit system this is equal to `4` and in a 64-bit system this is equal to `8`.
-This first line checks if the program is of a 64-bit architecture, it'll continue executing, otherwise it'll finish.
+This first line checks if the program is of a 64-bit architecture, if so it'll continue executing, otherwise it'll finish without doing anything.

 The next line, `[Byte[]]$var_code = [System.Convert]::FromBase64String('bn...4/')`, Base64 decodes a massive string, and then stores it as a byte array.
 The for loop that follows this, iterates over each element of this byte array, performing the following operation - `$var_code[$x] = $var_code[$x] -bxor 35`.
 This just bitwise XORs each element of the array with decimal 35.
-Interesting
+Interesting...

 We can make a conclusion here that the string `bnli...P84/` is XOR encrypted & Base64 encoded.
 Let's recreate this in CyberChef.